appbead/webkit-wiki/How-to-submit-patches-to-webkit.org.md

 Look at Tools/Scripts/webkit-patch --help and Tools/Scripts/webkit-patch help upload for more details
 * You may use the same trick to check if patch compiles in ports you cannot build - just submit it for EWS analysis and watch if bots are green.
 Please don't use it for systematic trial-and-error coding, or you will be banned!
-* If live in some European time zone and you want to make sure EWS is green before CCing reviewers, try to upload patches in the morning or afternoon - in these hours (US night) bots are less loaded.
+* Be aware of time zones.
+If you live in Europe and you want to make sure EWS is green before CCing reviewers, try to upload patches in the morning or afternoon - in these hours (US night) bots are less loaded.
+If you want to get attention of reviewers, you have better chances in evening or night hours.

 ### Glossary
 * Commit Queue (cq): thingy that lands patches for those who don't have committer rights. --request-commit sets cq+ flag on patch.